jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 ### Design Sites
 Tracing the cooptation of hacker culture by neoliberalism

-Invisibility of subaltern communites may also be strategic.
+Invisibility of subaltern communities may also be strategic.
 Sometimes, they shield their practices and innovations from mainstream visibility to avoid incorporation and appropriation.

 "Alternative spaces and forms of living provided interesting ideas could be milked and marketed.
 So certain structural features of these 'indie' movement outputs were suddenly highly acclaimed, applied, and copy-pasted into capitalist developing laboratories" ([Post-It Note City](thoughts/Post-It%20Note%20City.md))

-Hackspaces in the European context, which they describe as originally being "third spaces" outside of the logic of both the communist state and the capitalist market.
+Hackerspaces in the European context, which they describe as originally being "third spaces" outside of the logic of both the communist state and the capitalist market.

 The assumption that making sites "open" makes them inclusive, without specifically addressing race, class, gender, and/or disability dynamics, is common to many privileged design sites.

 Many who are active in these design sites feel themselves to be participants in *commons-based peer production,* or "decentralized, collaborative, and non-proprietary; base on sharing resources and outputs among widely distributed, loosely connected individuals who cooperate with each other without relying on either market signals or managerial commands"

-Without intentional intervention, these spaces find it very difficult to fulfill even their own liberal democratic rhetoric because they end up dominated by white cis men and by middle-class people with free time and disposable income.
+Without intentional intervention, these spaces find it very difficult to fulfil even their own liberal democratic rhetoric because they end up dominated by white cis men and by middle-class people with free time and disposable income.

 More on hackathons: [hackathons](posts/hackathons.md)